ParaToolsInc/ParaToolsPro/docs/AWS/getting-started-AWS.md

 ### Accessing your cluster

 Once the cluster finishes launching, open the **EC2** page and select **Instances**.
-Select the newly created instance labeled "Head Node".
+Select the newly created instance labeled **Head Node**.
 Click **Connect** in the upper right and choose your connection method.
 For SSH, the default username is typically `ubuntu`; if it is not, connect with a standard SSH client and the server will report the expected username.

 Alternatively, connect from your local terminal with: